schibsted/spid-tech-docs/resources/articles/sdks/javascript-2x.md

 ## Auto-login usecase

-This is a simple overview of Single Sign On using JS SDK, explaining the complete process between the client service (yellow) and SPiD (blue).
+This is a simple overview of Single Sign On using JS SDK, explaining the complete process between the client service (yellow) and Schibsted account (blue).

 ![Single Sign On using JS SDK](/images/simple-sso-js-usecase.png)

 ## Third-Party Cookies
-The SPiD js SDK depends heavily on the possibility to access third party cookies.
+The Schibsted account js SDK depends heavily on the possibility to access third party cookies.
 If a user blocks this feature in the browser or it's blocked by default, this SDK won't be able to retrieve session information from SPiD.
 **Note: this means that methods like `.hasSession()` will report "session not found" even after a successful login**